Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

+To compute the global score for any contributor $v_i \in \mathcal{C}$ at a given period $k$, a weighted sum that aggregates the previous epoch score with a discount factor, $r$, is used:

+Now, let us verify that $r$ acts as a control parameter over the inertia of the score over the evaluation periods.
+We can easily show that if there is no change in the contribution graph, $\forall k$, $S_{i,k+1}^{*} - S_{ik}^{*} = -(1-r)S_{ik}^{*} + \mathcal{O}(\gamma_f^k)$.
+Thus as $r$ decreases the inertia of the score over the previous period decreases.
+The inertia is maximized for $r=1$ and the score is roughly constant.

-In order to do so, SourceCred introduces weights for each nodes in the graph which define how many Cred tokens are minted at a given node.
-The weights are determined by the community based on what the community values in Quantinar.
-Any node $i$ that have a strictly positive weight $w_i > 0$ will mint $w_i$ $\operatorname{QNAR}$ tokens.
-Let us denote $M_k=\sum_{i=1}^n w_i$, the following definition of the reputation score at period $k$ for any contributor $i$ is then used:
+Since $pr(v_i)$ is a probability, $S_i^*$ defined above can be very small as $n$ increases.
+That is why SourceCred propose to normalize the score and scale it by the total amount of $\operatorname{QNAR}$ token minted at a given period.
+Any contribution node $j$ that has a strictly positive weight $w_{s_0j} > 0$ associated with the inbound edge from the seed node $s_0$ will mint $w_{s_0j}$ $\operatorname{QNAR}$ tokens.
+Let us denote $M_k=\sum_{j=1}^n w_{s_0j}$, the following definition of the reputation score, the QNAR score, for any contributor $i$ is then used:

-where $C_k$ is the set of original contributor nodes in $G_k$ and $base=1000$ is a constant that serves as reference level.
 With definition \eqref{eq:rep_score}, the reputation score will increase as the relative contributor page rank score and the total number of contributions that are valuable increase.
-Finally, it is clear that this reputation system favors competition on the long term because in order to maximise ones reputation score, one needs to maximise the long term value of ones contributions.
+Finally, this reputation system favors competition in the long term because to maximize one's reputation score, one needs to maximize the long-term value of one's contributions.